 Updates on coronavirus (COVID-19) and diabetes

-We’re working hard to always get you the most up-to-date information and latest news.
+We’re working hard to always get you the most up-to-date information and latest news, especially as lockdown eases and people start to leave their homes more.
 Here is our latest guidance on coronavirus for people with diabetes.

 Being asked to stay at home or avoid other people is a difficult thing to do.
 But having diabetes to think about as well as everything else in life can feel overwhelming.
 Stress can affect your blood sugar levels, so we’ve got some useful advice to help you manage all sorts of emotions including stress.